 Get the tech to help your business thrive

 Watch our demo, and discover how Lightspeed can drive your business forward.

 Does the location have considerable foot or car traffic?

-While the location isn’t everything (food and service obviously play a role too), choosing a restaurant located in a high foot traffic area could have a big impact on how your new location performs.
-The more people pass by your restaurant, the greater your chances of attracting newcomers.
+While the location isn’t everything (food, drinks and service obviously play a role too), choosing a bar or restaurant located in a high foot traffic area could have a big impact on how your new location performs.
+The more people pass by your bar or restaurant, the greater your chances of attracting newcomers.